ethangalatzer/JSONPatcher/README.md

 This project patches JSON files through other JSON files by adding, modifying or deleting.

+Logic is in jsonpatcher.py, using json library to parse and click library for command line interfacing.

+All tests in testsuite.py, each function has one or more tests, and there is a full test that runs through the whole process, using testdata.json, testpatch1.json, and testpatch2.json.

 To install:
   1. Download all files